SDB:Linuxrc

 <interface_spec> is either an interface name or hardware address or a shell glob that is matched against interface names and hardware addresses.

 Since SLE-15-SP2 is able to be a little more smart when matching device for static configuration.
 You can use try keyword to tell linuxrc to find the best matching device for given static configuration.
 It means that if you for example want to install from network with statically configured network device, then with the try keyword linuxrc will try to assign the configuration in a way that installation source is reachable.
-See bellow for an example.
+See below for an example.
 It also means that try keyword makes sense only for static configurations with pattern in the interface_spec.
 Up to SLE-15-SP1 linuxrc used first matching device for such configuration.
 Since SLE-15-SP2 first matching device which makes (e.g.) installation source available is used.

 ifcfg=*=try,dhcp is also allowed.
 In opposite to pure ifcfg=*=dhcp it assigns the dhcp configuration only to the first working device.